-\begin{Prop}[\cite{WZ26}] Let $X$ be an affine complete intersection of co-dimension $r$ in $\mathbb{A}^n$ defined by $r\leq n$ polynomials of degrees at most $d$.
-Then, the total $\ell$-adic Betti number of $X$, in particular, the total degree of the zeta function of $X$ if $X$ is defined over $\FF_q$, is bounded by ${n-1\choose r-1}(d+1)^n$. \end{Prop}
+\begin{Prop}[\cite{WZ26}] Let $X$ be an affine complete intersection of codimension $r$ in $\mathbb{A}^n$ defined by $r\leq n$ polynomials of degrees at most $d$.
+Then, the total $\ell$-adic Betti number $B_c(X)$ of $X$ (and consequently, the total degree of the zeta function of $X$ if $X$ is defined over $\mathbb{F}_q$) is bounded by